Primary School Interventions – What Works At Key Stages 1 & 2

-School intervention programmes can seem like a daunting prospect; whether because of the cost to implement, the need to show measurable progress, or simply the time an intervention programme might take.
+Starting up school interventions can seem like a daunting prospect; whether because of the cost to implement, the need to show measurable progress, or simply the time required to implement an intervention programme successfully.

 - Why do primary schools introduce intervention programmes?